nmistry096/CloudFS-PHP/doc/source/sdk/CloudFS/Video.rst

     .. php:method:: setApplicationData($newApplicationData)

-        Sets the new application data of this item.
+        Sets the item application data.

-        :type $newApplicationData: mixed
+        :type $newApplicationData: array
-        :param $newApplicationData: The new application data.
+        :param $newApplicationData: The application data.

-    .. php:method:: url()

-        Retrieves the url of this item.

-        :returns: The full path of this item.

     .. php:method:: getPath()

         Retrieves the url of this item.

         :returns: The full path of this item.

+    .. php:method:: getIsMirrored()

+        Retrieves the is mirrored flag of this item.

+        :returns: Is mirrored flag of this item.

+    .. php:method:: getVersion()

+        Gets the item version number.

+        :returns: The item version number.

+    .. php:method:: filesystem()

+        Retrieves this file system instance.

+        :returns: The file system instance.

+    .. php:method:: make($data, $parentPath = null, $filesystem = null)

+        Retrieves an instance of an item for the supplied data.

+        :type $data: array
+        :param $data: The data needed to create an item.
+        :type $parentPath: string
+        :param $parentPath: Parent path for the new item.
+        :type $filesystem: Filesystem
+        :param $filesystem: The file system instance.
+        :returns: An instance of the new item.

     .. php:method:: move($destination, $exists = BitcasaConstants::EXISTS_RENAME)